 EARLY MIDDLE AGES TO 1000 AD

-During the early middle ages, the heartland of what one day was going to be Holland remained largely a peat wilderness.
-Hardly habited, even far less going on than in the Roman period.
+The early Middle Ages, and the heartland of what one day was going to be Holland remained largely an empty peat wilderness.

-It was on the higher dry grounds east, around Utrecht and beyond, that agriculture made a denser population possible.
-As well as trade and small scale industry.
+The situation was slightly better on the higher dry grounds east, around Utrecht and beyond.
+Where agriculture made a denser population possible, but production just allowing limited barter trade and small scale home industry.

 Just south of Utrecht, at the confluence of two branches of the river Rhine, the town of Dorestad became a key place in the shipping routes between Germany and the north of France, England, and Scandinavia.
 With the River Vecht the main north - south route through these parts.